-She currently works as a Lecturer in Marine Science at the Institute for Marine and Antarctic Studies in Tasmania where she teaches a number of courses (details below).
+She currently works as a Senior Lecturer in Marine Science at the Institute for Marine and Antarctic Studies in Tasmania where she teaches a number of courses (details below).
 She is a member of the Specialist Committee on Seabirds and Plastic Pollution (SCSPP) with the World Seabird Union and holds an adjunct position with the UWA Oceans Institute.
 She is also a Subject Editor for the journal Avian Conservation and Ecology and is a member of two committees: IMAS Inclusion, Diversity, Equity, Access (IDEA) and the UTAS Plastics Minimisation Working Group.

 Dr Lavers is the Unit Coordinator/Lecturer for: